openebs/lvm-localpv/design/lvm/persistent-volume-claim/selector.md

 ### Test Plan

-- Provision a volume by specifying labels matching to available/pre-provisioned volumes.
+- Provision a volume by specifying match labels matching to available/pre-provisioned volumes and verify that PVC should get bound.
-- Provision a volume by specifying labels that don't exist on any of the available volumes.
+- Provision a volume by specifying labels that don't exist on any of the available volumes and verify that PVC should not get bound to volume.
-- Provision a volume with a capacity greater than available volumes.
+- Provision a volume with a capacity greater than available volumes and verify that PVC should not get bound to volume.
-- Provision a volume with selectors by specifying storageclass name different from available volumes storageclass name.
+- Provision a volume with selectors by specifying different storageclass name from available volumes and verify that PVC should not get bound to volume.

 ## Graduation Criteria